Digital-Platform-Services/My-NS-Account/README.md

 # Update
-Please be advised, a restricted change window will be effective from:
+Please be advised, the Nova Scotia Login System will enter a restricted change window, effective:

 > Sunday, 19 December 2021 at 07:00 AT, until 01:00 AT on Monday, 10 January 2022